 Previous workshops have included…

 This course was offered as part of Accelerating Science: Open Access Professional Learning Courses for Massachusetts educators.
 Eligible Massachusetts educators were able to take this course for free with $150 substitute pay.
-Learn more by visiting our OAPL page.
+Learn more about OAPL by visiting our OAPL page.

 Engaging Students in the Engineering Process Using Sensors